nexpy/nexpy/doc/source/readers.rst

           y = range(1,11)
           return NXroot(NXentry(NXdata(y,x)))

-about the GUI layout
+About the GUI layout
 --------------------

 Each importer needs to layout the GUI buttons in *class ImportDialog(BaseImportDialog)* necessary for defining the imported file and its attributes and the single module, *get_data()*, which returns either an *NXroot* or *NXentry* object.
 This will be added to the NeXpy tree.

-features from the superclass
+Features from the Superclass
 ----------------------------

 Two GUI convenience elements are provided from the superclass